Can I Refuse to Take a Breathalyzer Test in Georgia?

 If the officer doesn’t adequately accommodate your request for an independent test, your attorney can challenge the results of the officer’s breathalyzer test.
 The court will not allow it to be used as evidence against you in your DUI case if your request for an independent test was reasonable.

-Contact a DUI Attorney If You’re Facing DUI Charges
+Contact a Georgia DUI Attorney If You’re Facing DUI Charges

 Whether you refuse to take a breathalyzer test or not, it is in your best interest to get in touch with a DUI attorney as soon as possible after you’ve been arrested.
 DUI law is complex.
 You will need an experienced attorney that knows it well enough to support you and help defend your rights.
 Contact The George McCranie Law Firm today.